alext29/go-priam/README.md

 ```

 ## Configuration file
 Configuration parameters may be specified in a yaml file as well.
-The default location for the configuration file is `${HOME_DIR}/.prium.conf` or you may point it to any arbritary file by setting `$PRIUM_CONF` environment variable.
+The default location for the configuration file is `${HOME_DIR}/.priam.conf` or you may point it to any arbritary file by setting `$PRIAM_CONF` environment variable.

-A sample config file [prium.conf](https://github.com/alext29/go-prium/blob/master/prium.conf) is provided for reference.
+A sample config file [priam.conf](https://github.com/alext29/go-priam/blob/master/priam.conf) is provided for reference.